333liuyi/CP5102/README.md

 ## procedure
 First save .pcap file as .txt file

-If do the protocol filter, use the fliter in wireshark application. using pcap_txt_to_image.py generate image with label
+If do the protocol filter, use the fliter in wireshark application.

+using pcap_txt_to_image.py generate image with label, i.e. deep learning training set format .npy